What is MPC Wallet?

 MPC wallets bridge this divide.
 Because no full key is ever assembled, key shares can be safely used in online environments without exposing the complete key.
 Some MPC setups are designed with hybrid signing models—for instance, one share remains in a cold (air-gapped) device while others operate online.
 This allows users to combine the security benefits of cold storage with the flexibility of a hot wallet.

 Most traditional wallets depend on a 12- or 24-word seed phrase that represents the full private key.
 If lost, recovery becomes impossible.
 If exposed, anyone can access the wallet.
-This presents both a user-experience and security challenge.
+This presents both a user experience and a security challenge.

 MPC wallets do not rely on a single mnemonic phrase.
 Key shares can be regenerated or rotated through cryptographic protocols without exposing the full key.
 For example, if a user replaces a phone or a cloud node, the system can re-establish key shares without requiring the user to input or store a seed phrase.
 This allows for more secure and seamless backup, recovery, and key rotation.